Direct Line magazine

 You can do lots of secondary research before you see a car in real life, but there’s no substitute for actually going to check things over in person.

-Exactly how much leg room do the seats have?
-Will you comfortably be able to fit a car seat?
-Does the shape or height of the car boot make it difficult for you to load your golf clubs or baby buggy?
+Exactly how much legroom do the seats have?
+Will it comfortably fit a car seat if you need one now or in the future?
+Is the boot big enough?
+And does the shape or height of the boot make it difficult to load golf clubs, a baby buggy, or whatever else you need?

 Can you afford the running costs?

-Free resources and tools available online from outlets like The Money Advice Service can be a simple way to attain a reasonably accurate prediction of the yearly costs for fuel, insurance, road tax, servicing and the biggest cost of all, depreciation – the amount of money a car decreases in value (see below).
+Free resources and tools available online can be a simple way to attain a reasonably accurate prediction of the yearly costs for fuel, insurance, road tax, servicing and depreciation, the amount of money a car decreases in value (see below).

 TIP: You might think depreciation isn’t important for cars bought on finance.
 It is.
 The size of your monthly repayment is directly proportional to how much money you’ve borrowed and how much the car depreciates.